Exploring AI at a Mile High

 The market fell because investors started rethinking a whole set of assumptions about tech and software at the same time.

 On Thursday, the S&P 500 fell about 1.2%, and the Nasdaq dropped about 1.6%.
+Not a good day, but the week's results were much worse, with stocks losing $1 trillion in value.

 Software took it on the chin.
 The iShares Expanded Tech-Software ETF, which is a decent shorthand for “public software,” finished down about 5%.